Ash-shroom/Playable_Piano/docs for Mod Authors/creating_custom_instrumets.md

         "Mushroomy.PlayablePiano_AddSound <Name/ItemId of your Instrument> <ID of your sound>" ... // If you have multiple Instruments you have to add a line for every one of them ],
-      "MarkActionApplied": false // If you don't set this to false, your instrument might not properly work when loading the game after a save
+      "MarkActionApplied": false // This is optional, but if you don't set this to false, changes to this Trigger Action in the future won't be automatically applied.
     }
   }
 }